-Thank you for your interest in our 10-week "Robots in the Real World" summer Research Experiences for Undergraduates Site, which has been running for nine years, most recently supported by the National Science Foundation under award CNS 1950927.
-This year's program will run from June 26 to September 1, 2023 on the main OSU campus in Corvallis, OR.
+Thank you for your interest in our 10-week "Robots in the Real World" summer Research Experiences for Undergraduates Site, which has been running for ten years, most recently supported by the National Science Foundation under award CNS 1950927.
+This year's program will run from June 24 to August 30, 2024 on the main OSU campus in Corvallis, OR.
 We offer research experiences in all areas of robotics, for students with backgrounds in computer science, mechanical engineering, electrical engineering, mathematics, physics, social science, or any closely related fields.
-The specific projects for 2023 are listed on the project page.
+The specific projects for 2024 are listed on the project page.

 During our 10-week summer program, students will work on specific research projects alongside graduate students and faculty, attend workshops to find out what graduate school and research is all about, learn how to apply for graduate student fellowships (such as the NSF GRFP), and enjoy the great Oregon outdoors through student-organized activities.
 There will be plenty of opportunities to socialize with both faculty, graduate student mentors, and other REU students on campus in a variety of areas.
 During the 10 weeks of the program, students will gain insight into the research process, and what it means to be a graduate student.

 We have a focus on giving back - teaching our summer students how to inspire and motivate other students at their home institutions and hometowns.
 What can you do to support increasing diversity in the STEM fields?
 Robotics is appealing to a wide variety of people; help spread that appeal.